-No online video maker would be complete without an editing tool, and the Promo Editor is the best in the business.
-While there are many online video editors available, Promo.com is purpose-built to (you guessed it!) create promotional videos.
+No video maker would be complete without an editing tool, and the Promo Editor is the best in the business.
+While there are many video makers available, Promo.com is purpose-built to (you guessed it!) create promotional videos.

 Use templates, transitions, text and captions, trimming, and video resizing features to create the perfect video for social media, advertising, websites, landing pages, and more.
 We could talk about the Promo Editor all day, but if you really want to see the full range of capabilities, the best thing to do is to get in there and see for yourself.
 And you can get started for free!